 This page provides resources and sample documents for public water utilities in Washington State, with a particular emphasis on small water systems.

 Domestic water is provided by a number of local government entities in Washington State, as noted in the list of applicable statutes below.
-All water systems are regulated by the Office of Drinking Water in the Washington State Department of Health.
+The Office of Drinking Water, located in the Washington State Department of Health (DOH), maintains the rules and regulations for all water systems.

 - Ch.
 35.92 RCW — Municipal Utilities